Technical Background

 FoodAtlas is an AI-powered tool that maps the complex relationships between food, chemicals, and diseases.
 It not only identifies the types and quantities of chemicals in the foods we consume but also explores their potential health impacts.

-The following provides a brief overview of some of the methods and technologies used–for a detailed look behind the scenes, refer to our first publication.
+The following provides a brief overview of some of the methods and technologies used.
+For a detailed look behind the scenes, refer to our first publication.

 Knowledge Graph